-The losses in Canada generally expire within 20 years, from 2025 to 2039.
-The losses in the UK and Ireland do not generally expire.
+The losses in Canada generally expire within 20 years, from 2025 to 2040.
+Other temporary difference do not expire under current legislation.

-18. FINANCIAL INSTRUMENTS
+19. FINANCIAL INSTRUMENTS

 The Company's risk exposures and the impact on the Company's financial instruments are summarized below.
 There have been no changes in the risks, objectives, policies and procedures during the financial statements reporting period.